Programmers-Paradise/Competitive-Programming-Resources/README.md

 10. [Insights into Reaching the World Finals](https://drive.google.com/file/d/1HsNe4X8CZZ8FTkNPAA_tJaLcPjajRUwj/view) - Gain valuable insights and strategies from Tanuj Khattar on what it takes to reach the ACM-ICPC World Finals.

 And if you're hungry for more, explore the comprehensive compilation of insightful blogs ever published on Codeforces: [A Treasury of Codeforces Blogs](https://codeforces.com/blog/entry/91363).

+Absolutely, giving credit where it's due is important.
+Here's the credits section:

+---

+## Credits

+We extend our heartfelt gratitude to the IIIT-H Programming Club and ANCC IIT Delhi for their invaluable contribution to the competitive programming community.
+The resources curated in this repository have been enriched by drawing inspiration from their extensive collections.
+We sincerely thank them for their dedication and efforts in fostering learning and growth among aspiring programmers.

+Special thanks to:

+- **IIIT-H Programming Club**: For their exceptional dedication to curating high-quality problem sets and contests on platforms like VJudge, enriching the competitive programming ecosystem.

+- **ANCC IIT Delhi**: For their remarkable efforts in compiling and sharing resources that have served as a guiding light for countless aspiring programmers in their journey towards mastery in competitive programming.

+Their commitment to nurturing talent and fostering a culture of collaboration and learning is truly commendable, and we are grateful for the opportunity to benefit from their expertise and resources.